 Instructed in a conspiracy to steal livestock, namely the illegal slaughter of at least 320 sheep belonging to farmers in the Northamptonshire area.
 The case and the disturbing method of slaughter have been highly publicised.
 Reported in the news.

-R v AE (November 2019) - Hereford Crown Court - Armed robbery
+R v AE (November 2019) - Worcester Crown Court - Armed robbery

 Represents the first on the Indictment in two armed robberies.
-Complex sentencing exercise, significant previous convictions and consideration of dangerousness.
+Complex sentencing exercise, significant previous convictions, offending on license and consideration of dangerousness.
+The sentence was reopened under the slip rule and Ioana relied upon precedent case law to keep the sentence to a minimum of 8 ½ years (extended sentence).

 R v ZE (July 2019) - Basildon Crown Court - Possession with intent to supply class A (cut-throat)